dennisfrank/jekyll-round-filter/README.md

 jekyll-round-filter
 ===================

-Round a float to a given precision in decimal digits.
+This [Liquid](http://liquidmarkup.org/) filter lets you round floats in [Jekyll](http://jekyllrb.com/) templates to a given precision in decimal digits.

-This is a [Liquid](http://liquidmarkup.org/) filter intended to be used with [Jekyll](http://github.com/mojombo/jekyll) static site generator.

 ## Installation